Ukrainians have a special place in their hearts for Boris Johnson

 Zelenskyy hailed Johnson's support for his country, thanking him for the "cool antitank systems" — the NLAW — as well as air defense weapons, artillery, ammunition, armored vehicles and more.

+In his final speech, Johnson said one reason he fought so hard to stay in power was because of his duty to Ukrainians.

+Ukrainians fondly called him "Boris Johnsonyuk," transforming his Instagram account ID, Boris Johnson UK, into a Ukrainian name.

-Ukrainians in the streets of Dnipro expressed their admiration for Johnson and disappointment at his departure.
+In the streets of Dnipro, Ukrainians expressed their admiration for Johnson and disappointment at his departure.

 "It's very sad," said Alice Tkachenko.
 "Because Boris Johnson is helping Ukraine every time.
 And I can't believe this happened."